-For this reason, LDA employs licensed teachers who have experience working with struggling students in diverse urban schools.
+LDA’s licensed teachers have experience working with students needing intense instructional support.
 Our teachers work with students in small groups, 4 days per week.
-Evidence-based curriculum is used and instruction differentiated to meet each students needs.
-Each student's progress is formally assessed every two weeks to help LDA's teachers track the rate of academic growth and to modify instruction when needed.
-This data is also used to "graduate" students who have made sufficient gains.
+Evidence-based curriculum is used and instruction tailored (or individualized) to meet each student’s needs.
+Student progress is formally assessed every two weeks to help LDA teachers track the students’ growth and to modify instruction when needed.
+Tracking student performance is also used to determine when students are ready to “graduate” from the program.

 Students are identified to participate in our Learning Connections program through the use of school’s standardized test scores (i.e. MCA, LAS Links, MAP) or by a referral from the classroom teacher.
 Our goal is to ensure all students can access grade level content.

 In the 2015-2016 academic year, the Learning Connections Program served over 500 students.
 Over the course of the year, LDA’s Learning Connections Program had great success in narrowing the achievement gap for students.
 Eighty-five percent of students made an “ambitious level of growth”.
 An ambitious growth rate is the predicted rate of growth for students receiving intensive and targeted interventions for a specific skill.
 The Learning Connections Program also provides literacy information for parents & families.
 In 2015-2016, LDA had over 500 family members participate.
 Ninety-one percent of our parents stated they increased their knowledge on how to support their child and improve their reading.